huntlabs/hunt-time/README.md

-## Hunt Time
+## About hunt-time
-    Hunt time is a time module and similar to Java8 time api.
+hunt-time is a time module and similar to Joda-time and Java.time api.

+## Features

+ * LocalDate - date without time
+ * LocalTime - time without date
+ * Instant - an instantaneous point on the time-line
+ * DateTime - full date and time with time-zone
+ * DateTimeZone - a better time-zone
+ * Duration and Period - amounts of time
+ * Interval - the time between two instants
+ * A comprehensive and flexible formatter-parser

 ## LocalDate/LocalTime/LocalDateTime
 LocalDate, a date API that represents a date without time; LocalTime, a time representation without a date; and LocalDateTime, which is a combination of the previous two.
 All of these types represent the local date and/or time for a region, but,they contain zero information about the zone in which it is represented, only a representation of the date and time in your current timezone.